 Excluded because they are not directly relevant to implementing FAIR?

 A1.
-Software is retrievable by its identifier using a standardized communications protocol.
+Software is retrievable by its (resolvable) identifier using a standardized communications protocol.

 Different types of software have different methods for access.
 For instance, software that is only available in source code form may be downloaded from a repository before being compiled locally, whereas software hosted as a service on a remote server may be accessed without retrieving it.
 This principle states that software should not require specialised or proprietary tools or communication methods to obtain.